aemirdag/ChessScore/README.md

 # ChessScore
-Code to calculate a given overall score for the given moment of chess board for each color Scores reduced to half of a single chess piece if that piece threatened by any of the enemy pieces.
+Code to calculate a given overall score for the given moment of chess board for each color.
+Scores reduced to half of a single chess piece if that piece threatened by any of the enemy pieces.

 To build the code, run the build.bat script.